thejjw/cache-killer-chrome-extension/README.md

 - **Badge Mode Indicator**: Badge shows "ON(A)", "ON(I)", or "ON(E)" for All, Include, or Exclude mode
 - **Current Page Status in Popup**: Popup displays if cache killer is active on the current tab, and why/why not
 - **Automatic Cache Prevention**: Uses multiple methods to prevent caching:
-  - Modifies HTTP request headers to add no-cache directives
+  - **Primary Method**: Modifies HTTP request headers to add no-cache directives
-  - Periodically clears browser cache when enabled
+  - **Optional**: Periodic cache clearing (disabled by default, affects all sites)
+- **Configurable Cache Clearing**: Optional periodic cache clearing that can be enabled in advanced settings
 - **Immediate Effect**: Reloads current tab when enabled to apply changes

 ## How It Works

 The extension uses two main approaches to disable caching:

-1. **Header Modification**: Intercepts HTTP requests and adds cache-control headers:
+1. **Header Modification** (Primary method): Intercepts HTTP requests and adds cache-control headers:
    - `Cache-Control: no-cache, no-store, must-revalidate`
    - `Pragma: no-cache`
    - `Expires: 0`

-2. **Periodic Cache Clearing**: Automatically clears browser cache every 5 seconds when enabled using the `chrome.browsingData.removeCache()` API
+2. **Periodic Cache Clearing** (Optional): When enabled in advanced settings, automatically clears browser cache every 5 seconds. **Note**: This method affects all websites regardless of your domain configuration, as the Chrome API doesn't support domain-specific cache clearing.

 ## Installation